DSCI-310-2024/DSC310-Group16-Stellar_Classification/README.md

    `git clone https://github.com/DSCI-310-2024/DSCI310-Group16-Stellar_Classification.git`

-6. Go into that directory using the command `cd DSCI310-Group16-Stellar_Classification`
+6. Change to that directory using the command `cd DSCI310-Group16-Stellar_Classification`

 7. Run docker-compose to carry out the analysis in a reproducable way: